eTh3r-network/vapor/PROTOCOL.md

 eTh3r is a project aiming at providing end-to-end encryption using open source hardware, eliminating any risk for a 3rd party reading on the conversation.
 The protocol used is called by the same name.

-Each client is unique and identified by it's public key id that it transfers to the server during the handshake.
+Each client is *uinque* and identified by *it's public key id* that it transfers to the server during the handshake.

 ## Initialisation